chetanjangir0/vs-code-extension-for-deepseek/README.md

 ## Usage

 1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-2. Search for and select `chat with deepseek`
+2. Search for and select `chat with ollama hub`
 3. Type your message in the text area
 4. Select your preferred model from the dropdown
 5. Click "Ask" or press `Enter` to send